z3moo/z3moo.github.io/src/content/blog/cscv-2025-forensics-writeup/index.md

 ![alt text](<../../../assets/images/CSCV-2025/CaseAlphaS/image copy 4.png>)

-My first thought was that the recovery key was stored in the `Simplenote` app.
-So I went hunting for the app's local storage.
-At first, I found no documentation about it storing data locally, but after some persistent searching, I was able to find it at `Users\windows\AppData\Packages`.
+My first thought was that the recovery key was stored in the `Simplenote` app, so I went hunting for the app's local storage.
+At first, I found no documentation about it storing data locally, but after some persistent searching, I found it at `Users\windows\AppData\Packages`.
 There I located the data for both `Simplenote` and `ChatGPT`.

 ![alt text](<../../../assets/images/CSCV-2025/CaseAlphaS/image copy 5.png>)

 ![alt text](<../../../assets/images/CSCV-2025/CaseAlphaS/image copy 6.png>)

-#### Bitlocker recovery key
+#### BitLocker Recovery Key

-Digging through the `ChatGPT` folder, I got access to the chat history which contained the BitLocker recovery key.
+Digging through the `ChatGPT` folder, I gained access to the chat history, which contained the BitLocker recovery key.

 ```text
 028853-431640-166364-032076-217943-045837-542388-281017